spersico/gatsby-strapi-starter/README.md

 > **Warning :warning:**
 >
 > This repository is deprecated.
-The Strapi Org no longer maintains it.
-You can still use it, but bear in mind, that you'll probably need to update the dependencies, or use **[strapi/strapi-starter-gatsby-blog](https://github.com/strapi/strapi-starter-gatsby-blog)** instead.
+Strapi no longer maintains it.
+> You can still use it, but bear in mind, that you'll probably need to update the dependencies, or use **[strapi/strapi-starter-gatsby-blog](https://github.com/strapi/strapi-starter-gatsby-blog)** instead.

 # Strapi Starter Gatsby Blog